fabiocolacio/discord-sound-board/README.md

 ```
 You will need to replace ``your_id_here`` in the link, with your bot's client_id.

-Next look through the code in ``discord_sound_board.lua``, and replace the
-following strings with your own info:
+Next edit ``config.example.lua``, and replace the following strings with your own info:

 ```
-opus_path       => the path to the opus library sodium_path     => the path to the sodium library bot_token       => your bot's discord token sounds_location => the path to the folder containing all the sounds for the bot
+opus_path       => the path to the opus library sodium_path     => the path to the sodium library bot_token       => your bot's discord token sounds_location => the path to the folder containing all the sounds for the bot command_prefix  => the prefix to every command to differentiate from commonds for other bots
 ```

+Save the config file as simply ``config.lua``.

 You can finally run the bot by running the lua file with ``luvit discord_sound_board.lua``.